arronlorenz/pi-pwr-button/README.md

 ## Installation script

 The repository provides an interactive `install.sh` helper.
-Run it as root to copy the scripts to `/usr/local/bin` and optionally set up the `x708-pwr.sh` service.
+Run it as root to copy the scripts to `/usr/local/bin` and optionally set up the services for `x708-pwr.sh` and `bat.py`.
 The installer can also install the required `gpiod` and Python packages for you.

 ```bash
 sudo ./install.sh